 The word LENT comes from an ancient word meaning ‘Spring’.
 This season of the year is given to us as a springtime for our faith – an opportunity to consider prayerfully how we may become more open to the good work which God has begun within us.

-As we begin to think about the special ways we might enter into the Lenten season you may wish to consider these events which are available this year.
+As we enter into the Lenten season you may wish to consider these events which are available this year.

 Ash Wednesday (26th February)

 At the Ash Wednesday Service, we are given the following charge: “Brothers and sisters in Christ, I invite you in the name of the Church to the observance of a holy Lent, by self-examination and repentance; by prayer, fasting, and self-denial; and by reading and meditating on God’s holy word.”

 Who is this Jesus?

 Sundays at 4.00pm during Lent

 On each of the Sundays in Lent at 4.00pm we will hold a short service of evening prayer with an opportunity to get to know Jesus better through the pages of Mark’s Gospel.
 No previous knowledge required!

 We’ll meet at St. Oswald’s on March 1st, 8th, 15th, 22nd, 29th and April 5th, Tea and Cakes included.
 To help with the catering please sign the sheet at Church or contact David.

 Quiet Day at Rydal Hall (7th March.
 10.00am – 4.00pm)